 If you want to be a good partner, then this is a really important one to remember.
-Everyone has a right to be angry, sometimes it can’t be helped, however it’s the way you deal with that anger that determines whether or not you are being fair.
+Everyone has a right to be angry, sometimes it can’t be helped, however, it’s the way you deal with that anger that determines whether or not you are being fair.

-It’s okay to tell your partner if they have done something to upset you, it’s not okay to insult them for it, to bring up the past or to throw things in their face.
+It’s okay to tell your partner if they have done something to upset you.
+It’s not okay to insult them, bring up the past or throw things in their face.
 If you do this, then you won’t solve the issue that made you angry in the first place, you will just escalate the conversation into an argument.
 The likelihood is that your partner won’t have meant to upset you, so deliberately hurting them or insulting them is out of line.

 It’s easy to get carried away in an argument, especially if you’re right.
 What isn’t easy is backing down.
 Sometimes, it just doesn’t matter who is right and who is wrong, the only thing that matters is ending the argument.
 Don’t let your pride rule you, you need to know when it’s okay to back down and make peace.

 As long as whatever you’re discussing isn’t hugely unfair on either side, it’s fine to just let things slide.
 Seriously, in the words of Elsa, “let it go!”
 It’s far more important to be happy in your relationship than to be always in the right.
 You don’t get a trophy for it and it won’t make either of you happy over the long-term.
 [Read: How the power of words can make or break your relationship]

 People change all the time, everything that happens to a person changes them in some way.
 Sometimes, it’s unnoticeable and sometimes, it smacks you right across the face.